At What Income Does a Minor Have to File an Income Tax Return?

 - A minor who may be claimed as a dependent, needs to file a return if their income exceeds their Standard Deduction.

-- A minor who earns tips or makes more than $400 (tax year 2023) in self-employment income will typically have to pay Social Security or Medicare taxes, regardless of their total earnings.
+- A minor who makes more than $400 (tax year 2024) in self-employment income will typically have to pay Social Security or Medicare taxes, regardless of their total earnings.

 How do I know if my minor child has to file an income tax return?